-KAHEA: the Hawaiian-Environmental Alliance is a non-prafit 501(c)3 working to protect the unique natural and cultural resources of the Hawaiian islands.
-KAHEA translates to english as "the call." built, it will be more than 18-stories tall and more than 50,000 square feet; larger than anything that is currently on the summit.
+KAHEA: the Hawaiian-Environmental Alliance is a non-profit 501(c)3 working to protect the unique natural and al resources of the Hawaiian KAHEA translates to english e call." built,1 it will be more than 18-stories tall and more than 50,000 square feet; larger than anything that is currently on the summit.
 Proponents propose to construct this monstrosity on the last undisturbed plateau left on the summit.
-It would be a new, massive addition to the already 30+ telescope-related structures on the summit.
+It would be a new, massive addition to the already 30+ telescope-related structures on the summit.2